 There is a standard estimate that a person’s stride length is proportional to their height, that is, it is equal to approximately 42% of their height.
-It is not a precise estimate, but it is used by most digital pedometers.
+It is not a precise estimate, but most digital pedometers use it.

 How many steps a day should you take?